SumoLogic/sumologic-documentation/docs/cloud-siem/cse-schema/parser-editor.md

 messages were successfully parsed, and the counts of messages in the following categories:

 * Parsed messages with warnings—A warning or error occurred but the message was was partially parsed, depending on where the warning or error occurred.
-The most common cause of a warning is applying a [RENAME_FIELD](07Parsing_Language_Reference_Guide.md "Parsing Language Reference Guide") statement to a field that isn't present in the message.
+The most common cause of a warning is applying a [RENAME_FIELD](parsing-language-reference-guide.md) statement to a field that isn't present in the message.
 * Unparsed messages—An error occurred that caused parsing to fail.
 Potential causes of parsing failures include:

   * An unmatched regex.
   * Invalid XML, when using XML parsing.
   * Invalid JSON parsing, when using JSON parsing.
   * Fewer CSV fields in the message than expected.
-  * Attempting a transform on a field that doesn't exist unless you use [TRANSFORM_FIELD_IF_PRESENT](07Parsing_Language_Reference_Guide.md "Parsing Language Reference Guide").
+  * Attempting a transform on a field that doesn't exist unless you use [TRANSFORM_FIELD_IF_PRESENT](parsing-language-reference-guide.md.

-* Dropped messages—The message was dropped due to a [DROP](07Parsing_Language_Reference_Guide.md "Parsing Language Reference Guide") statement in the parser.
+* Dropped messages—The message was dropped due to a [DROP](parsing-language-reference-guide.md statement in the parser.

 ## Create a local configuration for a system parser

 You can customize any of the system parsers that are built into CSE.
 When you open an system parser for editing, you'll see its code in the **System Configuration** section.
 For a system parser, the UI also provides an area for entering your customizations—that's the part of the page labeled **Local Configuration**.
-The [parsing language statements](07Parsing_Language_Reference_Guide.md "Parsing Language Reference Guide") you enter there will be executed in addition to the those in the system configuration.
+The [parsing language statements](parsing-language-reference-guide.md you enter there will be executed in addition to the those in the system configuration.
 If a statement you add to the system configuration already exists in the system configuration, the local statement will override the system statement.
 For example, if the system configuration has:

 `START_TIME_FIELD = eventTime`